Text-sensitive menu

 When you type "sun" and a delimiter character (for example space), it replaces the text with "Sunday " (erases "sun " and types "Sunday ").
 Or you can press Ctrl instead of a delimiter character.
 When you type "mon ", replaces with "Monday ".

-This trigger does not require an event (hot-key etc) before typing text.
-It just tells QM to make the TS menu active.
-Only TS menus can have this trigger.
+This trigger does not require an event (hotkey etc) before typing text.
+It just makes the autotext list active.
+Other QM item types cannot have this trigger.

 To assign this trigger, use the Properties dialog.
-You can set programs where the TS menu works, and a filter function.
-Also you can set prefix text; for example, if prefix text is ##, for the above menu you would have to type "##sun " or "##mon ".
+You can set programs where the autotext list works, and a filter function (read more below).
+Also you can set prefix text; for example, if prefix text is ##, for the above example you would have to type "##sun " or "##mon ".

-Use if you need a hot-key or other trigger before typing menu item text.
+Use if you need a hotkey or other trigger before typing text.

-Assume you have this TS menu with 2 items (the "/b/i/c" sets options):
+Assume you have this autotext list with 2 items (the "/b/i/c" sets options):

 Assume its trigger is key F12.
 When you press F12 and type "sun", it replaces the text with "Sunday".
 When you press F12 and type "mon", replaces with "Monday".